abhinandkr/react-sample-apps/README.md

-# Getting Started with Create React App
+# React Sample Apps

+This project contains sample apps created using React while learning the same.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).